Khrustalyov, My Car!: Plot

-On the first day of the cold spring of 1953 two events occur, not comparable in importance: fireman Fedya Aramyshev is arrested and "the greatest leader of all times and peoples" Joseph Stalin is found lying on the floor of his dacha.
+On the first day of the cold spring of 1953, two events occur, though they are not comparable in importance: Fireman Fedya Aramyshev is arrested, and "the greatest leader of all times and peoples," Joseph Stalin, is found lying on the floor of his dacha.

-Some time before these incidents, we see events from the life of military-medical service general Yuri Klensky.
-In the Soviet Union, the Doctors' plot, in which a group of predominantly Jewish doctors are accused of a plot to kill Stalin, is in full swing.
-But Klensky, himself Jewish, cheers himself up with almost non-stop drunkenness, hopes that Soviet justice will not touch him.
-However, a number of events suggest that Klensky's hopes are futile, and that his arrest will soon follow.
-In an early scene, the general meets his own double in the hospital, and then there is a "foreigner" in his house bearing news about a relative who allegedly lives abroad.
-Klensky, suspecting that this is a provocation, throws the "foreigner" down the stairs, but a local snitch manages to report in time to the MGB senior about the doctor's contact with foreigners.
+Some time before these incidents, we see events from the life of General Yuri Klensky, who serves in the military-medical service.
+In the Soviet Union, the Doctors' plot, in which a group of predominantly Jewish doctors is accused of conspiring to kill Stalin, is in full swing.
+Klensky, himself Jewish, attempts to console himself with near-constant drunkenness, hoping that Soviet justice will not reach him.
+However, a series of events suggests that Klensky's hopes are futile, and that his arrest is imminent.
+In an early scene, the general encounters his own double in the hospital, and later, a "foreigner" arrives at his home, bearing news about a relative who allegedly lives abroad.
+Suspecting a provocation, Klensky throws the "foreigner" down the stairs, but a local informant manages to report the doctor's contact with foreigners to the senior officers of the MGB in time.

-Klensky tries to escape, but ends up getting arrested.
-The general's family is evicted and is placed in a crowded communal apartment, and Klensky himself, after being detained, is left to the criminals who brutally beat and rape him.
-But then a miracle happens: the bloody general is driven directly from the cell to the country to a certain "high-ranking" patient, who the shocked Klensky learns to be the "Great Leader".
-Stalin's state is hopeless, he is dying while wheezing and agonizing, and Beria's voice full of triumph utters the first sentence of post-Stalinist Russia, "Khrustalyov, My Car!".
+Klensky tries to escape but ends up getting arrested.
+His family is evicted and placed in a crowded communal apartment, and Klensky himself, after being detained, is left to the criminals, who brutally beat and rape him.
+But then a miracle happens: the bloodied general is driven directly from his cell to the countryside to treat a certain "high-ranking" patient.
+To Klensky's shock, this patient turns out to be the "Great Leader."
+Stalin's condition is hopeless—he is dying, wheezing, and agonizing.
+Beria's voice, full of triumph, utters the first sentence of post-Stalinist Russia: "Khrustalyov, My Car!"

 Klensky is immediately released, but he does not return to medicine.
-Instead, the general "goes to the people".
-At the end of the film he is the commandant of a train.
+Instead, the general "goes to the people."
+At the end of the film, he is the commandant of a train.
 Drinking happily, he balances a glass of port on his shaved head.